Background Image for Header:

 Provost and Vice President for Academic Affairs

-Prior to her appointment as Provost, McConnell served as Dean of the WVU College of Law (2008-2014).
-At the College of Law, she expanded the College’s multidisciplinary opportunities throughout the University and implemented state-of-the-art experiential and clinical programs and facilities that support curricular innovation.
-She made this possible by raising $36 million in A State of Minds: The Campaign for West Virginia’s University.
+Prior to her appointment as Provost, McConnell served as dean of the WVU College of Law (2008-2014).
+Dedicated to improving legal education, she expanded the College’s multidisciplinary opportunities throughout the University and implemented state-of-the-art experiential and clinical programs and facilities that support curricular innovation.
+She made this possible by raising $38 million in A State of Minds: The Campaign for West Virginia’s University.

-McConnell was named the 2014 Public Servant of the Year by the West Virginia Association for Justice.
-In 2010, she was awarded the Special Places Award by West Virginia Land Trust.
-She earned an undergraduate degree from Evergreen State College, a law degree from Antioch School of Law and a master of laws from Georgetown University Law Center.
+In 2015, McConnell chaired the very successful West Virginia University United Way Campaign.
+She was named the 2014 Public Servant of the Year by the West Virginia Association for Justice and awarded the Special Places Award by West Virginia Land Trust in 2010.
+She earned an undergraduate degree from Evergreen State College, a law degree from Antioch School of Law, and a master of laws from Georgetown University Law Center.

 Executive Assistant to the Provost